 The lens is the standard and has been working fantastic so far – though I would like to invest in both a macro and especially wider lens in the future.

 All of my equipment can fit neatly in my Kata bag – which can be opened from most sides, allowing for easy access anytime – including my tiny Manfrotto tripod.

 After my film is developed I scan the photos myself in an Epson V850 and transfer them as TIFFs to external hard drives.

 For post-production and editing I use Adobe Bridge and CameraRAW.
-Adobe Bridge makes organising my files easy and though my files are TIFF, I use CameraRAW for non-destructive retouching.
+Adobe Bridge (review) makes organising my files easy and though my files are TIFF, I use CameraRAW for non-destructive retouching.